kpnguyen21/erdos-AB-testing/README.md

 There are two ways to conduct an A/B test, depending on the metric used:

-- Conversion refers to any action taken online that aligns with a business’s goals, such as filling out a form, making a purchase, or completing a survey.
+- Conversion refers to any action taken online that aligns with a business's goals, such as filling out a form, making a purchase, or completing a survey.
 In this study, the conversion rate represents the proportion of people who sign up for the subscription.
 - Revenue is a continuous metric that directly impacts the business's bottom line.

 First, we consider `conversion rate`, which represents the number of conversions within a given timeframe and is typically expressed as a percentage.
 For example, if 100 visitors access a website and 10 make a purchase, the conversion rate is 10%.
 This metric helps businesses assess how effectively their website converts visitors into customers.